Diablo5G/UTA-CYBER-2021-ASSIGNMENT/Offensive Security Unit/15-Web-Vulnerabilities-and-Hardening/Solutions-Web Vulnerabilities and Hardening.md

 Because BeEF is written in Ruby, it supports multiple operating systems (Linux, Windows, and OS X).
 More importantly, it is easy to customize new modules in BeEF and extend its functionality.

+There may be both technical recommendations (e.g., applying a particular patch) and non-technical recommendations that address the organization’s processes (e.g., updating the patch management process).

+1. Deployment of OS and application patches.
+Maintaining and updating a patch management program is a necessary component in reducing the attack surfaces.

+2. Security architecture changes.
+External and Internal networks should be separated by different trust boundaries, with packet filtering controls at the nodes in order to reduce an attacker’s access to sensitive information.

+3. Review file permissions and use the least privilege principle.

+4. Conduct regular vulnerability assessments.
+Regular vulnerability assessments are needed for the timely discovery and patching of new previously undiscovered vulnerabilities.

+5. Defend web applications against the OWASP Top 10 Security Risks - Policy, process, and procedure modifications including deployment of new security technologies.

 </details>